Minimalism: Concepts and design elements

-The concept of minimalist architecture is to strip everything down to its essential quality and achieve simplicity.
+The concept of minimalist architecture is to strip everything to its essential quality and achieve simplicity.
 The idea is not completely without ornamentation, but that all parts, details, and joinery are considered as reduced to a stage where no one can remove anything further to improve the design.

 The considerations for 'essences' are light, form, detail of material, space, place, and human condition.
 Minimalist architects not only consider the physical qualities of the building.
-They consider the spiritual dimension and the invisible, by listening to the figure and paying attention to details, people, space, nature, and materials, believing this reveals the abstract quality of something that is invisible and aids the search for the essence of those invisible qualities—such as natural light, sky, earth, and air.
+They pay attention to details, people, space, nature, and materials, believing this reveals the abstract quality of something that is invisible and aids the search for the essence of those invisible qualities—such as natural light, sky, earth, and air.
 In addition, they "open a dialogue" with the surrounding environment to decide the most essential materials for the construction and create relationships between buildings and sites.

 In minimalist architecture, design elements strive to convey the message of simplicity.
-The basic geometric forms, elements without decoration, simple materials, and the repetitions of structures represent a sense of order and essential quality.
+The basic geometric forms, elements without decoration, simple materials, and the repetition of structures represent a sense of order and essential quality.
 The movement of natural light in buildings reveals simple and clean spaces.
 In the late 19th century as the arts and crafts movement became popular in Britain, people valued the attitude of 'truth to materials' with respect to the profound and innate characteristics of materials.
 Minimalist architects humbly 'listen to figure', seeking essence and simplicity by rediscovering the valuable qualities in simple and common materials.
-The core purpose of minimalist architecture is to declutter a space, while making it more functional and adding a sense of calmness and serenity to it, making it visually harmonious.
-The three principles that architects tend to follow while designing minimalist spaces are one in, one out rule, zone wise organisation, and the 90/90 rule.
+Minimalist architecture is meant to declutter a space, attempt to increase functionality and is thought to feel calm and serene.
+The three principles that architects tend to follow while designing minimalist spaces are: the in, one out rule, zone wise organisation, and the 90/90 rule.